ZandBraxton/100-days-of-code/log.md

 **Today's Progress**: Continued restaurant project

 **Thoughts:** Finished the menu page and it looks really clean.
 Used CSS grid pretty easily to do it too.

+### Day 55: August 14, 2021

+**Today's Progress**: Finished restaurant project

+**Thoughts:** Finished the contact page and cleaned up the code, really satisified with the final project.